MicrosoftDocs/biztalk-docs/his/install-and-config-guides/what-s-new-in-his-2013.md

 -   **Connection Pooling for Host Files**

-     New client connection pooling to improve scalability and performance when connecting updated Client for Host Files to remote IBM i5/OS via a TCP/IP network connection.
+     New client connection pooling to improve scalability and performance when connecting updated Client for Host Files to remote IBM IBM i via a TCP/IP network connection.

 -   **Static SQL Packages for DB2**